Ferro-Sequels controlled-release tablets

-Ferro-Sequels controlled-release tablets is used for:
+Ferro-Sequels controlled-release tablets are used for:

 Treating and preventing low levels of iron in the blood.
 It also may be used for other conditions as determined by your doctor.

-Ferro-Sequels controlled-release tablets is a combination essential body mineral and stool softener.
+Ferro-Sequels controlled-release tablets are a combination essential body mineral and stool softener.
 It works by replacing iron in your body if your body does not produce enough on its own.
 The stool softener helps to decrease the constipation associated with iron products.